MLReef/mlreef/docs/content/2-experiments/0-README.md

 ## Name convention

-**Experiment:** represent all functions to train models.
+**Experiment:** represent all functions to train Algorithm.
 The name experiment surged due to the iterative nature of model training.

 **Algorithm:** Is the architecture of a machine learning script.
-In MLReef we took the convention to call them models (mostly for simplicity reasons).
+In MLReef we took the convention to call them Algorithm (mostly for simplicity reasons).

 **Model:** In MLReef this is an algorithm before and after training.